greggannicott/tmux-too-young/readme.md

 | A git repo  | The name of the root directory | `tmux-too-young` |
 | A git worktree within a repo (if the repo supports worktrees) | The name of the root directory followed by name of branch | `tmux-too-young -> main` |

-You can enter a search term to filter the list of potential sessions, and navigate to select one.
+As [fzf](https://github.com/junegunn/fzf) is used to display the results, you can enter a search term to filter the list of potential sessions, and navigate to select one.

 ### What happens when I select an item?